Korea, Republic of

 Statute of limitations for national tax assessment

-The statute of limitations is generally five years from the statutory filing due date of the annual CIT return but is extended to seven years in case of ‘cross-border’ transaction when a party or parties to the transaction include(s) non-resident(s) or foreign corporation(s) (excluding domestic business places of non-resident(s) or foreign corporation(s).
+The statute of limitations is generally five years from the statutory filing due date of the annual CIT return but is extended to seven years in case of ‘cross-border’ transactions when a party or parties to the transaction include(s) non-resident(s) or foreign corporation(s) (excluding domestic business places of non-resident(s) or foreign corporation(s)).
 However, the statute of limitations is extended further in the following cases:

-- Seven years if a taxpayer does not file its tax base by the statutory due date (10 years involving cross-border transaction)
+- Seven years if a taxpayer does not file its tax base by the statutory due date (ten years involving cross-border transactions).

 - Ten years if a taxpayer evades taxes by fraud or unjustifiable means (15 years involving cross-border transactions).

 Period of extinctive prescription for collection of national taxes